doanbao2101/fb-fanpage-streaming-order-platform/README.md

 Stream and track order data from Facebook fanpages in real-time using AWS services for efficient processing and storage.
 This project integrates Facebook's Webhook, AWS API Gateway, Lambda, Kinesis, SQS, and S3.

 ---
+###  **Problems**

+The restaurant faces significant inefficiencies in its order management process:

+1. **Customer Communication Burden** – Staff must be online 24/7 on the Facebook Fanpage Messenger to respond to customer inquiries, which is resource-intensive and difficult to maintain.

+2. **Manual Order Processing** – Orders are manually collected from chat messages and recorded into Excel by an admin, consuming time and effort.

+3. **Data Inaccuracy** – Manual data entry increases the risk of errors, leading to incorrect order records, reporting issues, and operational delays.

+4. **Time Wastage** – The current workflow slows down order processing and creates unnecessary bottlenecks between customers, the admin, and the chef.

+---

 ### **Main Architecture**
 ![Scaling Data Architecture](streaming_architecture.png)